yast/yast-installation/doc/SELF_UPDATE.md

 # Installer self-update

-Starting on version 3.1.174, yast2-install is to update itself during system installation.
+Starting on version 3.1.175, yast2-install is able to update itself during system installation.
 This feature will help to solve problems with the installation even after the media has been released.
 Check [FATE#319716](https://fate.suse.com/319716) for a more in-depth rationale.

+## Disabling updates

+Self-update is enabled by default.
+However, it can be disabled setting `SelfUpdate=0` in Linuxrc.

 ## Basic workflow

 These are the basic steps performed by YaST in order to peform the update:

-1. During installation, YaST will look for an update in a given URL.
+1. During installation, YaST will look automatically for an update in a given URL.
 2. If an update is available, it will be downloaded.
 Otherwise, the process will be silently skipped.
-3. The update's PGP signature will be verified.
+3. The update's GPG signature will be verified.
-4. The update will be applied to the installation media.
+4. The update will be applied to the installation system as a regular DUD.
 5. YaST will be restarted and the installation will be resumed.

 ## Update format